abhiishekporwal/Convolution/README.md

 # Logo Detection (in progress..............)
-This repo useful for the detection of logo(s) in an image.
+This repo is useful for the detection of logo(s) in an image.
 Logo can be either in the form symbol or caligraphic.

 I have prepared a Demo file "LogoDetection.ipynb" which contains my approach to solve this problem.
 I had used google colab platform.